 10. What technology is in the classroom I am teaching in?

-The Teaching, Learning & Technology department manages over 110 classrooms, 17 computer labs, video conferencing rooms, television studios, and informal high tech student study spaces including group collaboration facilities.
+The Division of Information Technology (DoIT) manages over 110 classrooms, 17 computer labs, video conferencing rooms, television studios, and informal high tech student study spaces including group collaboration facilities.
 They are actively upgrading classrooms to support and encourage a more student centered teaching style at the University and broadening the variety of classrooms available to faculty.
 For more information on classroom facilities, please click here.

 Faculty can receive results of course evaluations after grades are submitted, which allows them the opportunity to incorporate student feedback into the next semester’s courses.To access the course evaluation system, please click here.

 12. What services are available to faculty through the Teaching, Learning & Technology Department?

 The Division of Information Technology provides support to faculty and instructors on a variety of issues like file storage, course design, workshops, equipment borrowing, OpScan Test Scanning and computer support.
 For more information, please click here.

 13. How to order textbooks and other course materials?